 Lunch in Brittany – French Style

 I was reminded of an experience we had in Southern Ireland in Wicklow south of Dublin a few years earlier.
-We were briefly in a rural village that had a circular green set around an old monument and around this green there came a battered old Volvo car with an equally battered radio blaring out from the passenger seat, home-made wiring leading into the cars electrical system.
-The car hit the kerb several times before attempting a docking manoeuvre worthy of NASA as he aimed the car at the Pub doorway just beyond us.
-After several attempts he was happy that he was close enough to his objective and he staggered out of the car and unsteadily found the doorway and fell into the snug bar area.
+We were briefly in a rural village that had a circular green space set around an old monument and around this green there came a battered old Volvo car with an equally battered radio blaring out from the passenger seat, home-made wiring leading into the cars electrical system.
+The car hit the kerb several times before attempting a docking manoeuvre worthy of NASA as he aimed the car at the pub doorway just beyond us.
+After several attempts he was happy that he was close enough to his objective and he staggered out of the car and unsteadily found the doorway and fell headlong into the snug bar area.

-There is a reason for this recollection and I will explain at the end of my story This Sunday we had visited Carnac, the town famous for the thousands of megaliths or standing stones located in sites around the town.
-It was a pleasant place to stroll but had not engaged us as much as we thought it might and lunch options were a little thin on the ground and it is always close to lunch in France of course.
-Walking down towards the seafront we decided it was too hot and too far to go and headed back to the car and drove along the coast before turning towards La Trinité-sur-Mer.
+There is a reason for this recollection and I will explain at the end of my story.
+This Sunday we had visited Carnac, the town famous for the thousands of megaliths or standing stones located in sites around the town.
+It was a pleasant place to stroll but had not engaged us as much as we thought it might and lunch options were a little thin on the ground.
+It is always close to lunch in France of course.
+Walking down towards the seafront we decided it was too hot and too far to go and headed back to the car to drive along the coast before turning towards La Trinité-sur-Mer.
 This picturesque spot has an abundance of seafood restaurants located around a port that is home to a large variety of boats and yachts, many of which must have wealthy owners.
 Some of the restaurants seem to be based on nautical life with double tiered terraces giving off an ambiance of very happy contented diners.
-It was very clear that they all were very busy and there was not a parking space to be had around the bustling port.
+It was clear that they all were very busy and there was not a parking space to be had around the bustling port.
 Unable to stop I was forced to carry on around the port and over the bridge that took us to the other much quieter side of the port and a place unlikely to provide much in the way of sustenance for a now very hungry pair of travellers.

 They fortunately had a free table and we were very happy to take it but quickly asked them to seat us inside as the outside terrace was searingly hot and especially so for my unprotected head – when will I buy that hat?
-The room was in the style of an unprepossessing annex, a little like a canteen in a workplace but light and airy with a great view back over the water to the well-heeled diners in the port restaurants, all sitting on their expensive boats.
+The room was in the style of an unprepossessing annex, a little like a canteen in a workplace but light and airy.
+It had a great view back over the water to the well-heeled diners in the port restaurants, all sitting on their expensive boats.
 At one end of the room was a large chalkboard displaying the catch of the day and the small but tempting array of dishes available to order on the lunchtime menu.
-Yes, definitely my sort of place and I was glad for Niamh’s eagle eyes in spotting the small sign.
+Yes, definitely my sort of place and I was grateful for Niamh’s eagle eyes in spotting the small sign.
 Also the only language you could hear was French and that also I like as you are unlikely to find the French eating at anywhere that is below par in food quality.
 We are happily settled.

 The restaurant is called Le Chantier and the location is Saint Philibert just over the water from the port.
 Look for the wooden red sign and listen for the hum of contentment.

 The food was great but we still had the entertainment to come and that takes me back to our story from Ireland at the outset of this chapter.
-The bottle of Sancerre had been wonderful and left a very contented feeling with us both, so contented that we just had to go and sit by the waterside and chill out, enjoying the view across the port.
+The bottle of Sancerre had been wonderful and left a very contented feeling with us both, so contented that we just had to go and sit by the waterside and chill out for a couple of hours, enjoying the view across the port.
 It was one of those perfect moments you can find on your travels in France and of course these moments usually coincide with a long memorable lunch and a bottle of wine.
 Niamh dangled her feet in the cool water and promptly fell asleep.
 I did not feel I would be far behind her.